RemainNA/auraxis-bot/README.md

 ## Self hosting

-If you would like to deploy your own version of the bot, it is designed to run on [Heroku](https://www.heroku.com/home).
-When running locally a `.env` file is used for the environment variables, including the [Discord Token](https://discordapp.com/developers/applications/me), [Daybreak Census API service ID](https://census.daybreakgames.com/), Postgres URL (optional), and [Twitter API credentials (optional)](https://developer.twitter.com/en/portal/dashboard).
+A `.env` file is used for the environment variables, including the [Discord Token](https://discordapp.com/developers/applications/me), [Daybreak Census API service ID](https://census.daybreakgames.com/), Postgres URL (optional), and [Twitter API credentials (optional)](https://developer.twitter.com/en/portal/dashboard).
 Subscription functionality will be disabled if a database URL is not present.
 To use the Twitter API, you must have a Postgres URL.
 To ensure `latestTweet()` in `twitterListener.js` works properly on first time setup, manually modify the insert queries in `dbStructure.sql` to insert the lastest tweet id's for tracked users.

 Your `.env` file should look something like this